Paboo & Mojies

 The series is primarily aimed on Preschoolers to teach basic English words and letters, with the entire series themed around the English alphabet.
 Nelvana licensed the series worldwide.

 Story

 Paboo is a young yet curious panda boy who lives in a magical land called Mojies Town.
 One day, he found a magical book up the Moji Tree and decides to get it.
 After he got the book, a magical fairy named Pappy popped out and told him about the book he found: The Mojires Book and also about the Magic Words that would help him and his friends in any situation.
 Now, Paboo and his friends all explore and solve problems in a quirky, imaginative, and sometimes zany world and discover each Magic Word with the help from Pappy.
+A pig named Peter along with his sister also want to get their hands on the Mojies book and try many attempts to steal the book from Paboo, only to be outsmarted by Paboo.